rememberSoftwares/yacana/docs/README.md

 ⚠️ Do not abuse this technic as it tends to create some noise.
 Trying to manage too many hypothetical use cases might, in the end, degrade the performance of the tool call.

 ℹ️ Note that the multi-shot prompts (the JSON examples) are not shown in the INFO logs.
 This is because no actual request is made to the LLM.
-They are appended to the History() programmatically like shown in the multi-shot example.
+They are appended to the History() programmatically as shown in the multi-shot example.
 However, if you add an `agent1.history.pretty_print()` at the end of the script, you'll see both JSON examples given to the LLM as history context.

 #### Adding validation inside the Tool

-The previous trick is good to nudge the LLM in the right direction.
+The previous trick is good to nudge the LLM into the right direction.
 But it's not the best way to get accurate results.
-The technique presented here is by far the more effective and should be preferred over the previous one.
+The technique presented here is by far the most effective and should be preferred over the previous one.

 As LLM are not deterministic we can never assure what will be given to our tool.
 Therefore, you should look at a tool like you would a web server route.
 I'm talking here about server-side validation.
 Your tool must check that what is given to it is valid and raise an error if not.